mekkablue/Glyphs-Scripts/README.md

 * **Report Highest and Lowest Glyphs:** Reports glyphs with highest and lowest bounding boxes for all masters.
 * **Webfont Test HTML:** Creates a Test HTML for the current font inside the current Webfont Export folder, or for the current Glyphs Project in the project’s export path. *Requires Glyphs 2 or later.*

-# Installing the Scripts for Glyphs 1.x

-Don’t.
-Upgrade to Glyphs 2.

-For the record, for Glyphs 1.x, you will need to install [Vanilla](https://github.com/typesupply/vanilla) yourself to make the scripts work that depend on it.
-After that, put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.
-Then, restart the app.

 # License